asjadnaqvi/DiD/README.md

 This is a working document, if you want to contribute, just message.

 TODO:
-* Keep dumping and sorting stuff out
-* Add list of authors
+* Dump the information
 * Add key literature
-* Link profiles to websites + Twitter
-* Set up a proper website
+* Port to a proper website.